 Still, in the end, New Dominion Tank Police is more of what made the first series great.
 If you have not seen any of the Dominion Tank Police series, this one is still worthwhile, though I strongly recommend seeing the original OAV first.
 It's better overall and gives a good introduction to the main characters in New Dominion Tank Police.
 If you did not like the first one, I don't see any way this OAV will turn your taste around, but it should fully satisfy fans.

 Have something to say about this anime?
 Join our newly-resurrected forums and speak your mind.

 Obviously has the most in common with its predecessor, the original Dominion.
 The Dirty Pair, in their various incarnations, are a far more extreme version of the same sort of cheerfully wanton destruction by the good guys.
 Patlabor, in turn, is a much lower-key, relatively straight-faced take on the same idea, with giant robots instead of tanks.

 Notes and Trivia

-Part of famed but reclusive comic artist/writer Masamune Shirow's Dominion series.
-The series includes the original manga version (a single volume available in English from Dark Horse), the original OAV series, which acts as a loose prequel to the manga, some additional manga stories in the interim, and the fairly new Dominion Conflict comic series, of which only one book has been finished so far.
+Part of famed but reclusive manga artist/writer Masamune Shirow's Dominion series.
+The series includes the original manga version (a single volume available in English from Dark Horse), the original OAV series, which acts as a loose prequel to the manga, some additional manga stories in the interim, and the fairly new Dominion Conflict comic series, of which only one book has been finished as of this writing.
 The New Dominion Tank Police anime is, roughly speaking, a prequel to the Conflict manga, although Conflict makes some changes that don't align with either its anime or manga predecessors.
 The sequence with the cat sisters assaulting a plane is taken right from the intro of the manga, though.
 There's also a short one-shot OAV, TANK S.W.A.T.
 01, that is intended as a sequel to Conflict and as such is a sort-of-sequel to this.